SRInternet-Studio/FactLite/README.md

 Contributions are welcome!
 Whether it's a new rule, a new fallback action, or a performance improvement, feel free to open an issue or submit a pull request.

+The cover design for this project was supported by [@apanzinc](https://github.com/apanzinc).

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.